apache/apisix-website/blog/en/blog/2023/10/08/apisix-gitops-adc.md

 ADC also supports the use of [OpenAPI definitions](https://spec.openapis.org/oas/v3.0.0).
 ADC allows the conversion of OpenAPI format definitions into APISIX configurations.

-For example, if you documented your API in OpenAPI format like this:
+For example, if you document your API in OpenAPI format like this:

 ```yaml title="openAPI.yaml"
 openapi: 3.0.0